- Short-lived climate pollutants

 - Our work

-- News & Media
+- News & Events

-With a total of more than 20,000 retrofitted vehicles and machines, Switzerland has carried out pioneering work to reduce emissions of diesel soot / Black Carbon (BC).
+With a total of more than 20,000 retrofitted vehicles and machines, Switzerland has carried out pioneering work to reduce emissions of diesel soot / black carbon (BC).
 Indeed Swiss environmental legislation requires emissions of carcinogen substances to be minimised.
 To protect the population, the Federal Council (the Executive) initiated an action plan against particulate matter (PM) in 2006, introducing a variety of measures aimed primarily at reducing the high level of soot / BC emissions from diesel engines.
 While Switzerland requires road vehicles to abide by the exhaust standards of the European Union, in the non-road sector it imposes various more stringent technical requirements for each type of diesel engine wherever workers, nearby residents and passers-by are at risk.
-The approved particle filter systems on the list published by the Federal Office for the Environment (FOEN) have for years provided a highly-developed technological solution for diesel engines and the abatement of the carcinogenic soot / BC.
+The approved particle filter systems on the list published by the Federal Office for the Environment (FOEN) have for years provided a highly developed technological solution for diesel engines and the abatement of carcinogenic soot / BC.